ascillitoe/minimal-mistakes/index.md

 - Uncertainty quantification for data-driven turbulence modelling, using Mondrian forests.

-- Rapid flowfield estimation via embedded ridge functions.
+- Rapid flowfield estimation via embedded ridge functions and deep neural networks.

 - Using dimension reduction techniques to tackle the curse of dimensionality in aerospace design tasks.